National Science Foundation

 Grant in 2019

 Silpara Technologies specializes in developing molecular technology aimed at enhancing vehicle fuel economy.
-The company utilizes a combination of biotechnology and nanotechnology to create advanced composite materials that reduce friction in tires.
-This innovation is particularly beneficial for the logistics industry, enabling companies to lower fuel consumption and improve profitability.
-Silpara addresses customer inquiries through various channels, including phone, email, and online applications, ensuring effective communication and support.
+The company utilizes a combination of biotechnology and nanotechnology to create innovative composite materials that reduce friction in tires.
+By improving tire performance, Silpara's solutions enable the logistics industry to decrease fuel consumption and boost profitability.
+The company is committed to addressing customer inquiries through various channels, including phone, email, and online applications.

 PrintFoam